BUYER'S GUIDE

 What an EICR Reveals About a Property

-• Circuit testing — insulation resistance, continuity of protective conductors, polarity, earth fault loop impedance (Ze and Zs), and RCD operating times.
-These tests reveal the condition of hidden wiring that cannot be assessed visually.
+Continuity of protective conductors, insulation resistance, polarity, earth fault loop impedance (Ze and Zs), prospective fault current and RCD operation.
+These tests reveal the condition of hidden wiring that cannot be assessed by eye.

-• Special locations — bathrooms, garages, outbuildings, and garden electrical installations each have specific requirements under BS 7671 Part 7 that the inspector will check.
+Bathrooms, garages, outbuildings and garden installations each carry specific requirements under BS 7671 Part 7 that the inspector will check.

 05 · Buyer's Guide